Preparing Your Presentation for WORLDSymposium™ 2024

 Submitting Your Presentation For Review & Recording

-First authors will be sent an email with instructions for submitting slides in mid-December 2022.
-Presentation Slides must be submitted by January 23, 2023, for review by the WORLDSymposium Planning Team and the Accredited Provider, Partners for Advancing Clinical Education.
-If changes are required, an email will be sent to the presenting author from the WORLDSymposium Planning Team.
+First authors will be sent an email with instructions for submitting slides in early January 2024.
+Presentation Slides must be submitted by Thursday, January 4, 2024, for review by the WORLDSymposium Program Team and the Accredited Provider, Partners for Advancing Clinical Education.
+If changes are required, an email will be sent to the presenting author from the WORLDSymposium Program Team.

 Uploading Files: Presenting authors will be sent an email with a request to upload presentation slides, along with instructions on how to upload their presentation slides.
 The email will come from email@example.com.
-Please watch for this email mid-December 2022.
+Please watch for this email in early January 2024.